Who we are

 - Scanning Electron Microscope unit (SEM)

-The Sequencing Facility of the National and Kapodistrian University of Athens (NKUA) is designed to constitute a leading center for high-throughput genomic sequencing and analysis.
+The Massive Parallel Sequence Unit (MPSU) of the National and Kapodistrian University of Athens (NKUA) is designed to constitute a leading center for high-throughput genomic sequencing and analysis.
 Established in 2024, the facility provides state-of-the-art sequencing capabilities to support scientific research and education.
 It serves a diverse range of users, including academic researchers, industry professionals, and governmental agencies.

 The Sequencing Facility of NKUA provides interdisciplinary research, allowing the implementation of collaborations within NKUA and with external partners.
 It supports a wide array of projects, from fundamental research in genomics, metagenomics, molecular medicine, clinical diagnostics as well as population studies.
 Collaborative efforts often lead to groundbreaking discoveries and innovations supported by the facility’s advanced sequencing capabilities